hargoniX/bachelor/thesis/thesis.typ

       The thesis highlights a gap in the existing literature, emphasizing the lack of formally verified network drivers.
       We propose a method using a model of the target hardware and @BMC to prove correct cooperation between a @NIC driver and the hardware.
       The practical viability of the approach is demonstrated by implementing a driver for the Intel 82599 @NIC.
-      The driver is then demonstrated to cooperate correctly with a model of the target hardware using the Kani @BMC.
+      This implementation is done using the Rust programming language and a small @DSL for type-safe interaction with the hardware.
+The driver is then proven to cooperate correctly with a model of the target hardware using the Kani @BMC.
     ],
     paper-size: "a4",
     bibliography-file: "thesis.bib",